hardbyte/qabot/README.md

 ## Ideas

-- optionally pass in a context file to pass directly to the LLM
 - streaming mode to output results as they come in
 - token limits and better reporting of costs
 - Supervisor agent - assess whether a query is "safe" to run, could ask for user confirmation to run anything that gets flagged.